SUNDAY FREE BREAKFAST

 (https://twitter.com/centrehfx)

-If you are interested in being a volunteer or making a donation of food, personal hygiene products, clothing, or otherwise, please visit the Out of the Cold Website for details.
+If you are interested in volunteering with Out of the Cold or making a donation of food, personal hygiene products, clothing, or otherwise, please visit the Out of the Cold Website (link above) for details.

 In addition to the above, the congregation also supports (financially, with volunteer labour, and in kind) the work of many agencies and groups in the city whose mandate is the care and support of children, youth, men, and women in crisis.
 We are profoundly grateful for the work of these organizations.
 You may wish to become involved!